 Answer: You do NOT need a college degree to become a software developer, software engineer, programmer, coder, or web developer.
 In fact, most job postings have degrees listed under the recommended or preferred section, but it is rare to see it in the requirements section.

-To add to this point, right now, at the time of writing, Google is running a campaign promoting their ‘no degree’ certificates.
+To add to this point, at the time of writing, Google is running a campaign promoting their ‘no degree’ certificates.
 These certs cover a wide range of in-demand job skills, including programming.

 The more good news is that there are not enough programmers to fill all the jobs right now.
 This reinforces the fact that if you can produce results, you can get the job.